33 AI Task Extraction Statistics

 9. Critical thinking tasks improve by 74%

-Even complex analytical work sees substantial benefits, with AI-assisted critical thinking tasks completing 74% faster than traditional methods.
-This contradicts assumptions that AI only helps with routine work.
+Even heavy analytical work benefits a lot here.
+AI-assisted critical thinking tasks finish 74% faster than they do the traditional way, which cuts against the idea that AI only helps with routine stuff.

 10. Workflow management saves 498 hours per employee annually

-PMI research shows that workflow management software saves employees an average of 498 hours per year.
-That represents more than 12 weeks of recovered productivity per person. this+that’s DoBox automatically populates with action items from conversations, eliminating the manual task entry that consumes this time.
+PMI research shows that workflow management software saves employees an average of 498 hours per year, which works out to more than 12 weeks of recovered productivity per person. this+that’s DoBox fills itself with action items pulled from conversations, so the manual task entry that burns those hours goes away.

 From Reactive to Proactive: Boosting Efficiency with AI Extraction